The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 Italy Italy Spain Spain Spain Spain

-Unrefined extra virgin olive oil Extra virgin olive oil of the highest quality.
+Extra virgin olive oil Unrefined olive oil highest quality.
 First cold press Olive oil.
 First cold press Extra virgin olive oil of the highest quality Extra virgin olive oil

 COMPLIANCE WITH THE INFORMATION ON THE LABEL